What Are Gonks?

-Making your own Scandinavian gnomes is a beautiful project for Christmas – it feels so festive!
-Whether you make a single gnome or a small cluster to place on the mantelpiece, this lovely craft embodies all the folklore and magical mythology of the season.
-Here is our easy, step-by-step guide to making a Scandi Christmas Gnome – it's ideal for older children to get involved too!
+Making your own Gonk is a beautiful project for Christmas – it feels so festive!
+Whether you make a single Gonk or a small cluster to place on the mantelpiece, this lovely craft embodies all the folklore and magical mythology of the season.
+Here is our easy, step-by-step guide to making a Scandi Christmas Gonk – it's ideal for older children to get involved too!

-What Do I Need To Make A Tomte Christmas Gnome?
+What Do I Need To Make A Christmas Gonk?